cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 The tag to create a link to the website is <a>.
 It is written as: <a href="https://github.com">GitHub</a>

 c) You want to sell designer hats.
 You need to receive orders from the user.
+In order to receive information from user, the form tag can be used.

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning